r3w0p/bobocep/paper/paper.md

 `BoboCEP` is a *Complex Event Processing* (CEP) engine designed for edge computing in IoT systems that is able to provide a reliable platform on which to implement all three essential Thing affordances.
 This makes it a unified, dependable platform on which to base IoT system development that is privacy-focussed by keeping data flow and processing at the network edge.
-For example, a developer considers what *phenomena* they would like `BoboCEP` to be able to detect and denotes one or more *patterns* that must emerge in the data stream that, if fulfilled by the relevant data, would infer the existence of a given phenomenon.
+For example, a developer considers what *phenomenon* they would like to detect.
+They denote one or more *patterns* that must emerge in the data stream that, if fulfilled by relevant data, infer the existence of the phenomenon.
 On pattern fulfilment, an action may be executed.
 The data stream represents properties from various Things, the fulfilment of a pattern represents event detection, and the action affordance is applicable on event detection.